samyadeepbasu/home/_pages/about.md

 News
 ======
+ (May 2024): Submitted multiple papers to NeurIPS on: (i) Multimodal VQA models, (ii) compositionality in t2i models, (iii) internal mechanistic understanding of ViTs and (iv) a new framework for copyright attribution in t2i models!

  (April 2024): Excited to be rejoining Adobe Research for a summer internship to work on small language models!

- (February, March 2024): (i) Started an internship at Microsoft Research working on interpretability for multimodal language models!  (ii) Submitted 1 paper to ICML and 2 papers to ECCV 2024!
+ (Jan 2024 - May 2024): Started an internship at Microsoft Research working on interpretability for multimodal language models!

  (January 2024) : Paper on diffusion model interpretability accepted to ICLR 2024!